polkascan/polkadapt/projects/core/README.md

 > For example, you can get realtime data from a Kusama RPC node, augmented with indexed data from [Polkascan.io](https://polkascan.io/) and KSM-USD price information from a third party's API using the commands provided by the PolkADAPT system.

-PolkADAPT is a stand-alone library with no dependencies at its core.
+PolkADAPT is a stand-alone library, using RxJS data streams.
 Use it in your browser-based or NodeJS application.
 It works with any application framework, such as React, Angular, Vue, etc.

+Tip!
+Check out the [unit tests](https://github.com/polkascan/polkadapt/blob/main/projects/core/src/lib/core.spec.ts) for a complete overview of its capabilities.

 ## Generic installation instructions

 1. Add at least the following packages to your project's `package.json` "dependencies":
     ```json
     {
-      "@polkadapt/core": "^1.0.0",
+      "@polkadapt/core": "^2.0.0",
-      "@polkadapt/substrate-rpc": "^1.0.0",
+      "@polkadapt/substrate-rpc": "^2.0.0",
-      "@polkadot/api": "^7.3.1",
+      "@polkadot/api": "^10.9.1",
       "buffer": "^6.0.3",
       "crypto": "npm:crypto-browserify@^3.12.0",
       "stream": "npm:stream-browserify@^3.0.0"